compts/structkit/README.md

 [Site](https://structkit.codehyouka.xyz/) |
 [Docs](https://structkit.codehyouka.xyz/api) |

 ## Why Structkit
 A Javascript functional that make easier in working with arrays, number,object, String and etc.

+### Functional Programming First
+- Full support for currying and partial application
+- Placeholder (__) support for flexible argument ordering
+- Pure functions that don't mutate your data
+- Composable utilities for building complex logic

+### Safe & Robust
+- Null-safe operations with defaultTo and has
+- Deep equality checks with equal
+- Safe nested data access with getData
+- Type checking with getTypeof

+### Lightweight & Tree-Shakeable
+- Small bundle size – import only what you need
+- Zero dependencies
+- Fully tree-shakeable for modern bundlers

 ## Download